Applying for Spouse Visa to the UK.

 TB (tuberculosis) certificate if applying from outside UK

-Depending on where you live when applying from outside the UK you may need a TB certificate as part of your spouse visa UK requirement for more information on when and from where you will need to obtain a certificate check out my post:
+Depending on where you live when applying from outside the UK, you may need a TB certificate as part of your spouse visa UK requirement.
+For more information on when and from where you will need to obtain a certificate, check out my post:

-To meet Appendix FM you will need to provide evidence of “adequate maintenance” rather than demonstrating you meet the minimum income threshold spouse visa UK requirements above.
-Your family application can be considered on “adequate maintenance” grounds by providing supporting evidence of any of these benefits.
+Those with spouse visas who receive certain benefits due to a long-term illness or disability can apply under "adequate maintenance" instead of meeting the minimum income threshold.
+If your UK married partner has a long-term illness or disability and receives any of the following benefits or allowances through the Department of Work & Pensions in the UK, then you may be able to apply under "adequate maintenance" through appendix FM.
+To meet Appendix FM, you will need to provide evidence of “adequate maintenance” rather than demonstrating you meet the minimum income threshold spouse visa UK requirements above.
+Your family application can be considered on “adequate maintenance” grounds by providing supporting evidence of any of these benefits:

 • Carer’s Allowance